-Messages for a child may be given to the school clerk.
+Messages for a child may be given to the Senior Support Specialist.
 The message will be placed in the teacher's mailbox.
-Please remember that no classroom will be interrupted to deliver a message to a child except in an emergency situation.
+Please remember that no classroom will be interrupted to deliver a message to a child except in an emergency.
 A student must have the teacher's permission before using the telephone.

 Cincinnati Public School's Code of Conduct

 A District-wide Code of Conduct booklet is sent home to parents.
 It states the District's rules and the consequences that will result from breaking those rules.
-Teachers discuss and teach lessons from the District-wide Code of Conduct with their students during the month of September and revisit these lessons throughout the year as necessary.
+Teachers discuss and teach lessons from the District-wide Code of Conduct with their students and revisit these lessons throughout the year as necessary.
 Parents are asked to discuss the information contained in the booklet with their children as well.

 Cell Phones and Electronics

 Cell phones and electronic devices are not necessary for school.
 Children are only allowed to have out electronic devices during morning arrival in the auditorium.
 Children bring devices at their own risk.
 All devices must be turned off and put in their book bag at the first bell.
 All devices that are seen after 9:15 a.m. will be taken from the student.
 Parents or guardians will be asked to retrieve electronic devices at their earliest convenience.